Kotlin/KEEP/notes/value-classes.md

 Instances of all user-defined classes in Kotlin have an identity, the corresponding [referential equality operator](https://kotlinlang.org/docs/reference/equality.html) (`===`), and are passed around _by reference_.
-Identify is a vital concept for mutable classes.
-When you have two references that point to the same instance, then modification that had happened though one reference are visible through the other reference because, in fact, the single underlying object instance is being modified
+Identity is a vital concept for mutable classes.
+When you have two references that point to the same instance, then modification that had happened through one reference is visible through the other reference because, in fact, the single underlying object instance is being modified
 ([playground](https://pl.kotl.in/JqL2vR0ES)):

 ```kotlin